senzing-garage/aws-cloudformation-dev-rest/README.md

 ## How to generate keystores for SSL client authentication

-The following instructions would typically be done by a **system admin** before bringing up this cloudformation template.
+The following example instructions would typically be done by a **system admin** before bringing up this cloudformation template.

 1. :pencil2: Create values for variables.
    Example: